fachat/MicroPET/README.md

 ### ROM

 The ROM image can be built using gcc, xa65, and make.
-Use your favourite EPROM programmer to burn it into the ROM chip.
+Use your favourite EPROM programmer to burn it into the SPI Flash chip.

+Two options are provided:

+1. An original ROM version that boots into the original editor ROMs
+2. Updated editor ROMs from [Steve's Editor ROM project](http://www.6502.org/users/sjgray/projects/editrom/index.html) that can optionally handle C64 keyboards, has a DOS wedge included, and resets into the Micro-PET boot menu

 ## Future Plans

 These are future expansions I want to look into.
 Not all may be possible to implement.

-- Replace MC3446 IEEE488 drives with 74LS640-1
-- Replace IEEE488 connector with board edge connector
-- Add Tape board edge connector
-- add SPI bus
+- n/a
-- Replace 8-bit ROM with an SPI-based ROM, boot from SPI